zzz2010/5UTR_Optimizer/README.md

 **Goal**: Extract features that correspond to optimal 5'UTRs to maximize the translation efficiency (TE).

-Features used in Random Forest model training:
+The features used in Random Forest model training (extracted from endogenous sequences) are:
 - Kmer-frequency: k=1-6
-- RNAfolding energy for first 100bp, last 30bp(15bp UTR+ 15bp CDS), whole (5UTR+15bp CDS), 5UTR only, with/without consdiering G-quadruplex
+- RN Afolding energy for: i) the first 100bp of the 5'UTR, ii) last 30bp(15bp UTR+ 15bp CDS), iii) whole (5UTR+15bp CDS), iv) 5'UTR only, with/without considering G-quadruplex
-- codon usage
+- Codon usage (of the 15 first bp of the CDS region)
-- number of start and stop codon in UTR
+- Number of start and stop codons in teh 5'UTR
 - 5'UTR length

 ### Running the code: